jhulett18/threadsrecon/README.md

     └── report_YYYY-MM-DD.pdf
 ```
 ## Security Considerations
-- This tool respects threads.net's robots.txt
+- This tool respects threads.net's robots.txt.
-- Data collected should be used in accordance with local privacy laws
+- Data collected should be used in accordance with local privacy laws.
+- Recommend not scraping with your personal account.
-- Consider using a VPN and running in a virtual environment when collecting sensitive data.
+- Consider using a VPN and running in a virtual environment when collecting data.
-- Credential information is stored securely in settings.yaml
+- Credential information is stored securely in settings.yaml.

 ## Troubleshooting
 Common issues and solutions: